 - Higher Earning Potential: A degree in computer science is a good investment.
 Data from the last decade shows employees with an MS in computer science earn an average of around $30K/year more over their career compared to those with only a BS.

 - Standout in Your Job + Internship Search: When a BS/MS student applies to jobs and internships, their resume stands out against other resumes being reviewed since it includes a number of advanced courses.

 - More Elective Options and Course Scheduling Flexibility: As a BS/MS student working towards your bachelor's degree, you can take up to four graduate computer science courses to meet your advanced computer science elective course requirements (required for your bachelor's degree.)
 This can make a big difference when it comes to finding courses that meet your interests or scheduling requirements.

 For more information, contact:

-Chair, MS Computer Science Program Coordinator, & Associate Professor
+Chair, BS/MS Computer Science Program Coordinator, & Associate Professor

 Department of Computer Science